 Don’t tie yourself up in complex methodology, but do limit your claims of impact to what is sensible.

 Impact measurement can often seem scary.
 People throw big words around like causality, attribution, and additionality.
 You don’t need an intimate understanding of these terms before you start to learn if you’re doing any good.
 Take causality for example.
 Technically, causality can be understood in four ways from low to high certainty (with respect to whether what you did resulted in the change you observe): assumption, logic, statistical methods, and controlled experiments.
 If you’re cautious with what you claim you can start to measure impact absent of a formal control group.

 Example in practice: Suppose you’re selling a solar lantern and are keen to know about the impact you create.
-Absent a major change in the price of fuel, a switch away from harmful kerosene following purchase of your product can logically be deduced as indication of causal impact without the need for a more involved methodology.
+Absent a major change in the price of fuel, a switch away from harmful kerosene following the purchase of your product can logically be deduced as an indication of causal impact without the need for a more involved methodology.
 But if you’re hoping to say something about educational performance, because you think your customers might increase their hours of study at night, you’re going to need much more involved research.
-If you fancy geeking out on all this – trust us it’s worth it – please see our series on the impact of energy.
+If you fancy geeking out on all this–trust us, it’s worth it–please see our series on the impact of energy.

-These five tips are intended to give you the confidence that you don’t need a PhD to start asking the people, whose lives you might be lucky enough to impact, what they think about your work.
-Anyone with the curiosity to ask can undertake some-kind of agile impact measurement.
+These five tips are intended to give you enough confidence, without needing a PhD, to start asking people what they think about your work and if you’re lucky, you just might be able to positively impact their lives based on that feedback.
+Anyone with the curiosity to ask can undertake some kind of agile impact measurement.
 In our work, we’ve seen time and time again the organizations that ask open questions about impact, and are brave enough to hear both positive feedback and critiques, are those that are most successful at creating more of it.
-Which is, ultimately, what we’re all here for.Anyone with the curiosity to ask can undertake some-kind of agile impact measurement. -Tom Adams, @acumen Click To Tweet
+Which is, ultimately, what we’re all here for.Anyone with the curiosity to ask can undertake some kind of agile impact measurement. -Tom Adams, @acumen Click To Tweet